johnpapa/lite-server/README.md

 `lite-server --files '/**/*.html' '/**/*.css' '/**/*.js'`

+### debounce

+Restrict the frequency in which browser reload events are emitted in milliseconds.
+Defaults to 0.

+`lite-server --debounce 250`

+### delay

+Time in milliseconds to wait before instructing the browser to reload/inject following a file change event.
+Defaults to 0.

+`lite-server --delay 250`

 ### baseDir

 Folder (or collection of folders) to serve.
 Defaults to `./`.
 Use this when you want to specify which folders you want to serve assets from.